For those of you wondering where to go in Japan...! Recommended tourist spots all over Japan

 Photo by Hiroshi Shimada

-You will be overwhelmed by its gorgeous and beautiful appearance any time you see it, but it is especially recommended during the autumn season when the leaves turn bright red, and during the snowy season when the contrast between white and gold is beautiful.
+You'll be overwhelmed by its gorgeous beauty no matter when you see it, but it's especially recommended to visit in autumn when the leaves turn red and when there's snow, creating a beautiful contrast between white and gold.

 Arashiyama